Title Report

 (real covenants, easements, or other servitudes)

-• Do any liens exist on the property which need to be paid off at closing?
+• Do any liens exist on the property that need to be paid off at closing?

 (mortgages, back taxes, mechanic's liens, or other assessments)

-In Park City sales transactions, the seller of a property is usually required to purchase title insurance to protect the buyer, which protects the buyer from any title problems that may arise after sale (such as liens that were missed during the title search).
-The title insurance company issues a title report and then issues an insurance policy in support of the reports findings.
-Preliminary title searches are most often carried out once a property is listed for sale with a Park City Realtor.
-When a buyer and seller come to an agreement on the terms of a sale, a Title Report is almost always given to the Buyer as part of the Seller's Property Disclosure Items.
-This is the buyers opportunity to learn the condition of title for the property.
-The buyer shoud be looking for any "clouds" on the title.
+In Park City sales transactions, the seller of a property usually needs to buy title insurance to protect the buyer, which safeguards the buyer from potential title issues that may emerge after the sale, such as liens that were overlooked during the title search.
+The title insurance company provides a title report and then issues an insurance policy based on its findings.
+Preliminary title searches are typically performed after a property is listed for sale with a Park City Realtor.
+When a buyer and seller agree on the sale terms, a Title Report is almost always given to the Buyer as part of the Seller's Property Disclosure Items.
+This gives the buyer a chance to assess the property's title condition.
+The buyer should check for any "clouds" on the title.

-A title search is also performed when an owner of real property wishes to mortgage (or refinance) his property and the bank requires for the owner to insure their transaction.
-In a property sale, the seller provides title insurance to protect the buyer, and the buyer will also be required by the lender to purchase additional title insurance to cover the lender, a Lenders Policy.
+A title search is also conducted when a property owner wants to mortgage or refinance their property, and the bank requires the owner to insure the transaction.
+In a property sale, the seller provides title insurance to protect the buyer, and the buyer is also required by the lender to purchase additional title insurance to cover the lender, known as a Lenders Policy.

-Anyone may do a title search and documents concerning conveyances of land are a matter of public record.
-However, it is often the case that people choose to contact a title company or attorney to conduct an exhaustive title search.
-For example, a title report may also show any easements, or recorded legal rights to the property or portions of the property.
-A previous owner may have legally given a neighbor the right to share the driveway, or the city may have a right to strips of the property for putting power lines, communication lines, water pipes, or sewer pipes.
-A few on-line services offer title searches for relatively little cost, and their accuracy is not inferior to what a title company or attorney will offer; however on-line businesses rely mostly on electronically available information, and for that reason could at times be limited.
+Anyone can perform a title search, and documents related to land conveyances are publicly accessible.
+However, many people prefer to contact a title company or attorney for a thorough title search.
+For instance, a title report might also reveal easements or recorded legal rights to the property or parts of it.
+A previous owner may have legally granted a neighbor the right to share the driveway, or the city might have rights to strips of the property for installing power lines, communication lines, water pipes, or sewer pipes.
+Several online services offer title searches at relatively low cost, and their accuracy is comparable to what a title company or attorney provides; however, online services mainly rely on electronically available information and may sometimes have limitations.

 Coalition Title